 In addition to the All-America honor, he is a two-time ABCA/Rawlings All-Region Second Teamer, D3baseball.com All-Region First Teamer, Landmark Conference Tournament MVP and Landmark Conference First Teamer.

 Hennessy returns to the Catholic University baseball team as an assistant after helping the program win its fifth Landmark Conference championship in 2018.

 Hennessy served as the starting shortstop for the Cardinals in his senior season, hitting .322 with 55 hits and 23 RBI.
 He also performed in the classroom as well, representing the baseball team as one of two three-time Landmark Conference Academic Honor Roll honorees.

-Duffy returns to Coach Natoli’s staff as Graduate Assistant Coach for a second year in the 2019 season.
-Duffy works closely with the Cardinal pitching staff, manages day-to-day baseball office operations and is extensively involved in the Cardinals’ recruiting efforts.
+Duffy returns to Coach Natoli’s staff as Assistant Coach for a 4th year in the 2020-2021 season.
+Duffy works closely with the Cardinal pitching staff and is extensively involved in the Cardinals’ recruiting efforts.